TORCH-Corp/Front-End-Broken-Weather-App-Test/README.md

 - Responsive Design: The app is responsive and works well on both desktop and mobile devices.

+## Objective

+The goal of this project is to identify and fix the issues within the weather application.
+This involves:

+- Debugging and resolving any existing problems to make the app fully functional.
+- Ensuring proper integration with the OpenWeatherMap API.
+- Verifying that the state management is handled correctly.
+- Improving the user interface and user experience.
+- Ensuring the app is responsive and works well on various devices.

 ## Getting Started
  - clone the repo.
  - fix the project issues